Authress-Engineering/aws-architect.js/README.md

 };
 publishLambdaArtifactPromise(options = {}) {...}

-// Validate a cloud formation stack template usinc CloudFormation validateTemplate(stackTemplate) {...}
+// Validate a cloud formation stack template using CloudFormation validateTemplate(stackTemplate) {...}

 // Deploy a Cloudformation template to AWS, should be used to create all the infrastructure required and run only on master branches